Who we are

 If your contact details change, it is helpful to let us know, especially when they affect future Gift Aid claims.
-To update your information please contact us at [email protected] or call 0203 697 9331.
+To update your information please contact us or call 0203 697 9331.

 Credit, debit card payment information

 If you use your credit or debit card to donate to us, buy something or pay online or over the phone, we will ensure that this is done securely and in accordance with the Payment Card Industry Data Security Standard.
-Find out more information about PCI DSS standards by visiting their website at www.pcisecuritystandards.org.
+Find out more information about PCI DSS standards by visiting the PCI security standards website.

 We do not store your credit or debit card details in full, following the completion of your transaction.
 All card details and validation codes are securely destroyed once the payment or donation has been processed with just the last four digits of your card number being kept.
 This is used as a unique identifier and is not enough information to take any further payment from your card.
 Only staff authorised to process payments will be able to see your card details.